qalydon/qf-localc/README.md

 ### LibreOffice Compatibility
 The LOCalc addin works on the Windows, macOS and Ubuntu versions of [LibreOffice (version >= 5.0)](https://www.libreoffice.org/).
+Testing is performed on the latest general distribution release.

 ### License
 GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007.
 Refer to the